open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 Since there is only one `write()` syscall despite multiple calls to `printf()`, it means that the strings given to `printf()` as arguments are kept _somewhere_ until the syscall is made.
 That _somewhere_ is precisely that buffer inside `struct _IO_FILE` that we highlighted above.
-Remember that syscalls cause the system to change from user mode to kernel mode, which is time consuming.
+Remember that syscalls cause the system to change from user mode to kernel mode, which is time-consuming.
 Instead of performing one `write()` syscall per call to `printf()`, it is more efficient to copy the string passed to `printf()` to an **internal buffer** inside libc (the `unsigned char *buf` from above) and then at a given time (like when the buffer is full for example) `write()` the whole buffer.
 This results in far fewer `write()` syscalls.

 <!-- markdownlint-disable MD029 -->

-2. Now it is interesting to see how we can force libc to dump that internal buffer.
+2. Now, it is interesting to see how we can force libc to dump that internal buffer.
-The most direct way is by using the `fflush()` library call which is made for this exact purpose.
+The most direct way is by using the `fflush()` library call, which is made for this exact purpose.
 But we can be more subtle.
 Add a `\n` in some of the strings printed in `support/buffering/printf_buffering.c`.
 Place them wherever you want (at the beginning, at the end, in the middle).